orls/envtemplate/README.md

 ### prebuilt binary

-A binary is attached to each github release.
+A binary is attached to each [github release](https://github.com/orls/envtemplate/releases).
 If you're happy to trust that, just fetch it with curl/similar (being sure to follow redirects):

-`curl -L https://github.com/orls/envtemplate/releases/download/0.0.1/envtemplate > /usr/bin/envtemplate && chmod +x /usr/bin/envtemplate`
+`curl -L https://github.com/orls/envtemplate/releases/download/0.0.3/envtemplate > /usr/bin/envtemplate && chmod +x /usr/bin/envtemplate`

 ## Why?

-This was borne out of frustration with using regular shell techniques – heredocs, `sed`, and similar – in various docker image-building and container-runtime configuration arrangements; for many config file formats (hi, nginx!) it starts to become unweildy to manage conditional blocks, escaping, etc.
+This was borne out of frustration with using regular shell techniques – heredocs, `sed`, and similar – in various docker image-building and container-runtime configuration arrangements; for many config file formats (hi, nginx!) it starts to become unwieldy to manage conditional blocks, escaping, etc.

 It is a kind of hybrid of [gotpl](https://github.com/tsg/gotpl) and [envtpl](https://github.com/andreasjansson/envtpl).
-In the target enviroment of docker container management, it's useful to:
+In the target environment of docker container management, it's useful to:

 - have small, easily-installable binary tools
     - ...ruling out `envtpl`; the extra docker image bloat of a python+pip install is.... far from zero